bootdotdev/blog/content/python/python-vs-java.md

 Comparing Python and Java is a bit like comparing boats and cars.
 They both get you from point A to B and are fun to show off, but that’s where the similarities end.
 And the same with Python and Java, they’re both programming languages and known for powerful server-side coding, but after that, they become completely different tools.

 Python is a multiparadigm, general-purpose programming language created by Netherland-based Guido van Rossum at the Centrum Wiskunde & Informatica (CWI).
-First released in 1991, making it older than Java, it’s since adopted the term “batteries included” from the programming community due to its tricked-out standard library.
+First released in 1991, making it older than Java, it’s since adopted the term "batteries included" from the programming community due to its tricked-out standard library.

 Java, on the other hand, is a class-based, object-oriented language designed by James Gosling at Sun Microsystems, which has since been taken over by Oracle.
-It first appeared in 1995 sporting the famous JVM and “write once, run anywhere” motto, and continues to battle Python as the [most popular programming language](https://pypl.github.io/PYPL.html).
+It first appeared in 1995 sporting the famous JVM and "write once, run anywhere" motto, and continues to battle Python as the [most popular programming language](https://pypl.github.io/PYPL.html).

 The debate for which language is best runs deep in the tech community, but now it’s time to put this argument to rest.
 Join me as I break down these languages by difficulty, performance, salary, application, and popularity!